Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set to `true` to enable the metrics exporter.
+Enables or disables the metrics exporter.
 The default is `false`.

 ### `metrics-host-allowlist`